 - Drive Safely.
 Leave lots of space between yourself and other vehicles.
 Share the road with your fellow bikers and other motorists.
 Avoid aggressive maneuvers and excessive speeds.
 There is plenty of time to get where you want to be, don’t make bad decisions to save time or show off.

 - Use turn signals.
 Anyone who has been to Florida (or lives here) knows that our drivers are notorious for not using turn signals.
 However, drivers will normally accommodate your intentions if they know in advance.
 If your bike is not equipped with electric turn signals, then brush up on your hand and arm signals before you head on the road.
 It may save your life.

 - Don’t drive distracted.
-GPS, surround sound systems and hand-free cell phone devices are becoming more and more standard on new motorcycles.
+GPS, surround sound systems, and hands-free cell phone devices are becoming more and more standard on new motorcycles.
 Please turn them off.
 Distracted driving is the second biggest cause of motorcycle accidents (next to DUI).

 - Increase your visibility.
 Wearing a brightly colored vest or attaching flags to your bike are good ways to increase your chances of being seen by other motorists.
-Motorcycles have a small silhouette and it often are not seen on first glance.
+Motorcycles have a small silhouette, and they often are not seen at first glance.